 While most cats won’t let you bathe them, if they do, a regular bath is another good way to keep dander under control.
 More effective than a bath can be products such as Petal Cleanse.

 This is a cleanser that removes the problematic protein from a cat’s coat and also moisturizes and conditions the skin to minimize shedding.
 It has been shown that using products like this can reduce allergy symptoms by up to 90 percent.

 The person suffering from cat allergies in the household should not be left with the responsibility of caring for the cat.
-They need to avoid touching their pet as much as possible and being responsible for activities such as feeding will simply encourage the cat towards the person.
+They need to avoid touching their pet as much as possible and being responsible for activities such as feeding them especially raw cat food will simply encourage the cat towards the person.